Bryant Bulldogs: Move to Division I

-On October 18, 2007 Bryant announced it would join the Northeast Conference.
+On October 18, 2007, Bryant announced it would join the Northeast Conference.
 The move had Bryant participating as a Division I institution starting in 2008.
 The NCAA voted in 2012 to make the university a full member, which would allow Bryant to be eligible for NCAA Division I member postseason tournament play as well as have voting rights for its conference.

 Move to the America East

 On March 29, 2022, Bryant was announced as a new member of the America East Conference (AmEast), effective that July 1.
-It is the only private school in the AmEast following the 2022 departure of Hartford, which started a transition from D-I to Division III in 2021 and left to spend one year as a D-I independent before joining the D-III Commonwealth Coast Conference in 2023.
+It is the only private school in the AmEast following the 2022 departure of Hartford, which started a transition from D-I to Division III in 2021 and left to spend one year as a D-I independent before joining the D-III Commonwealth Coast Conference, now known as the Conference of New England, in 2023.

-Bryant fields six varsity teams in sports that the AmEast does not sponsor.
+Bryant fields seven varsity teams in sports that the AmEast does not sponsor.
 On the same day Bryant's arrival in the AmEast was announced, the Big South Conference announced that Bryant would become a football-only member of that conference effective with the 2022 season.
 A month before Bryant was announced as a new Big South football member, that conference had announced that it would merge its football membership with that of the Ohio Valley Conference in 2023.
-Barring further conference realignment, Bryant football will become part of this alliance.
+The alliance was revealed as the Big South–OVC Football Association in summer 2023, Shortly before Bryant began what would prove to be its only season in the Big South–OVC alliance, it announced a move to CAA Football, the technically separate football league operated by the Coastal Athletic Association, for 2024 and beyond.

 In June 2022, Bryant's five remaining varsity teams found conference homes.
-The Southland Conference brought the Bulldogs in as members in men's & women's golf and tennis.
-Bowling, a women-only sport added for 2022–23, joined the Division II East Coast Conference, making it the only NCAA Division I member that competes in any sport as a member of a Division II conference.
+The Southland Conference (SLC) brought the Bulldogs in as members in men's & women's golf and tennis.
+Bowling, a women-only sport added for 2022–23, joined the Division II East Coast Conference, making it the only NCAA Division I member at that time to compete in any sport as a member of a Division II conference.
 This arrangement is possible because the NCAA does not split that sport into divisions, currently holding a single championship event open to members of all three divisions.
 Also, scholarship limits in bowling are identical in Divisions I and II.

+All of Bryant's SLC sports would leave that conference by July 2025.
+First, men's and women's golf, plus women's tennis, joined the Ohio Valley Conference in July 2024.
+A year later, men's tennis moved to the Big South Conference.
+Also in 2025, women's rowing joined the multi-sports CAA.

-Sports
+Sports sponsored

 A member of the America East Conference, Bryant University sponsors teams in 25 NCAA-sanctioned sports, 11 for men and 14 for women: